Recursive Dogfooding

 The self-referential nature creates a chicken-and-egg problem on first deployment.
 The system cannot deploy itself if it does not yet exist.
 The bootstrap sequence breaks the cycle:

 After bootstrap, the system is self-sustaining.
-No external CI infrastructure is needed.
+No external CI infrastructure is needed in the intended steady-state design.

 Degradation